 When Namely’s Payroll Operations Manager, Jim Kohl, started working in payroll in 2005, HR directors would physically call him to report and input employee’s hours.
-“I would sit on the phone and they’d go through, Matt, 40 hours, 3 hours overtime,” he said.
 The phone call was replaced by fax and then eventually email.
 Today, payroll tends to be virtually paperless and driven by cloud-based applications.

 “The payroll industry is a living organism,” Kohl said.
 “It’s constantly changing.”
 Kohl would know.
 He has supported the implementation and ongoing relationship with more than 100 clients on Namely Payroll and brings over ten years of payroll expertise to Namely.